hdtracy/digitalclutter/content/Design Thinking Tool.md

 tags:
 publish: true
 ---
-[[Design thinking]] is a non-linear, iterative process that consists of 5 phases:
+[[Design thinking|Design thinking]] is a non-linear, iterative process that consists of 5 phases:
 1. Empathize,
 2. Define,
 3. Ideate,